shreyjain13/shreyjain13.github.io/index.md

 Contributing to the Metaverse.

-Previously, I did some work in healthcare, both [public health](https://flatten.ca) and [machine learning for health (domain generalization)](https://shreyj.com/publications).
+Previously, I built products for [public health](https://flatten.ca) during the COVID-19 pandemic and did research in [machine learning for health](https://shreyj.com/previous).

-I used to be a triathlete qualifying for three World Championships for Team Canada Triathlon for my age group and have a history of high performing sports.
-I now get enjoyment from my individual quantified self health explorations but still love to cycle and play pick up basketball.
+For fun, I am currently playing around with generative models to create digital art and music (because I can't sing or draw I let computers help).
+I used to be a triathlete qualifying for three World Championships for Team Canada Triathlon and love to race.
+Always up for a game of pickup basketball too : )

 Currently enrolled at the University of Toronto studying Engineering Science with a major in machine learning (graduating 2023 spring).